 December 26, 2022

 Dear JCCV Members and Friends:

 I would like to thank Deborah Bricks and Farley Cates for co-directing the 8th annual VIJFF.
 I would like to thank Phyllis Arron for coordinating our luncheons and virtual webinars, Juliet Simon for leading the social walking group, Cyril Kesten for leading the monthly virtual book club and Jennie Preuss for leading the virtual Jewish Havurah and writing the monthly “Spotlight on Canadian Jewish Culture”.

 We are very fortunate to have such a wonderful and dedicated group of volunteers.
 We could not run the Centre without them and they are greatly appreciated.

 The JCCV continues to be an important gathering place for Jewish life in Victoria and home to several Jewish organizations and groups.
 It is a place in Victoria where any and all Jews can come together to celebrate and enjoy their Jewish heritage whatever their affiliation or level of religious observance.

-I look forward to another good year for the Centre in 2022 and to your continued support.
+I look forward to another good year for the Centre in 2023 and to your continued support.

 Larry Gontovnick, President